runnithan03/Dissertation-Chatbot/README.md

 4. **Splits the text into chunks (500 characters)** with **100 characters overlap** for better retrieval context.

 ├── embeddings.npy # Precomputed embeddings for vector search
-├── embeddings_store.py # Manages the creation and storage of embeddings
+├── embeddings_store.py # Manages the creation and storage of embeddings:

 ### What This Does